Maneuvering measurement-coherence into measurement-entanglement: Measurement-coherence and measurement-entanglement

 where a classical post-processing channel $\mathcal{S}_{A'}(\rho_{A'})=\sum_{x,x'=0}^{n-1} p(x'\vert x)\bra{x}\rho_{A'}\ket{x}_{A'} \ketbra{x'}{x'}_{A'}$ sends an outcome $x$ to another outcome $x'$ with a conditional probability distribution $p(x'\vert x)$ satisfying $\sum_{x'}p(x'\vert x)=1$ for each $x$.
 At this point, we demonstrate that an incoherent measurement is, in essence, the incoherent basis measurement: \begin{theorem} An incoherent measurement $\mathcal{M}_{A}\in \imeas$ can be implemented by the incoherent basis measurement $\mathcal{I}_{A}=\{\ketbra{i}{i}_{A}:i=0,\dots,d-1\}$ followed by a classical post-processing channel $\mathcal{S}_{A}$:

-\end{theorem} We defer proofs of the above and subsequent results to the Supplemental Material.
-The set of quantum channels that do not generate any measurement-coherence is known to be detection-incoherent operations ($\dio$) \cite{theurer2019QuantifyingOperationsApplication}.
+\end{theorem} We defer proofs of the above and subsequent results to Appendices.
+The set of quantum channels that do not generate any measurement-coherence is known to be detection-incoherent operations ($\dio$)~\cite{theurer2019QuantifyingOperationsApplication}.
 These serve as free operations for measurement-coherence.
 A quantum channel $\mathcal{E}_{A}$ is in $\dio$ if and only if it satisfies the equation $\Delta_{A}\circ \mathcal{E}_{A}=\Delta_{A}\circ \mathcal{E}_{A}\circ \Delta_{A}$.
-This characterization is analogous to the characterization of a quantum channel in the maximal incoherent operations ($\mio$), which is the largest set of quantum channels that send incoherent states to incoherent states.
+This characterization is analogous to the characterization of a quantum channel in the maximally incoherent operations ($\mio$), which is the largest set of quantum channels that send incoherent states to incoherent states.

-In the resource theory of measurement-entanglement, we take the closure of the set of LOCC measurements ($\cloccm$) as our free resources, that can be implemented as LOCC operations with local measurements \cite{watrous2018TTQI}.
+In the resource theory of measurement-entanglement, we take the closure of the set of LOCC measurements ($\cloccm$) as our free resources, that can be implemented as LOCC operations with local measurements~\cite{watrous2018TTQI}.
 The closure of the set of LOCC channels ($\clocc$) corresponds to the free operations that preserve $\cloccm$.
-Measurement-entanglement of a bipartite quantum measurement $\mathcal{M}_{AB}$ is quantified by the relative entropy of measurement-entanglement of $\mathcal{M}_{AB}$ defined as follows \footnote{We choose $\cloccm$ as our free resource, which possesses a more direct operational meaning than $\sepm$, the free resource used in \cite{hjkim2022RelationQuantumCoherence}.}:
+Measurement-entanglement of a bipartite quantum measurement $\mathcal{M}_{AB}$ is quantified by the relative entropy of measurement-entanglement of $\mathcal{M}_{AB}$ defined as follows\footnote{We choose $\cloccm$ as our free resource, which possesses a more direct operational meaning than the set of separable measurements, the free resource used in Ref.~\cite{hjkim2022RelationQuantumCoherence}.}:

-We remark that, despite the similarities between the resource theories of quantum coherence and entanglement, there is no entanglement-destroying channel that destroys entanglement while holding every separable state as its fixed point \cite{gour2017QuantumResourceTheories}.
+We remark that, despite the similarities between the resource theories of quantum coherence and entanglement, there is no entanglement-destroying channel that destroys entanglement while holding every separable state as its fixed point~\cite{gour2017QuantumResourceTheories}.
 This is in contrast to the case of quantum coherence, where the dephasing channel destroys static quantum coherence while holding every incoherent state as a fixed point of the channel.
-As a result of this limitation, there is no straightforward operational interpretation or concise formula for $E_{m}$ as there is for the relative entropy of measurement-coherence reduced in Eq.~\eqref{eq: measurement relative entropy of coherence reduced}.